MicrosoftDocs/SupportArticles-docs/support/sql/admin/slow-query-performance-ssis-etl.md

     --your query body
     SET STATISTICS XML OFF
     ```
-``
-1. Run the following statement to collect the light weight query plan, replace the `spid` (Server process ID) with your executing query window’s `spid`:
+1. Run the following statement to collect the lightweight query plan, replace the `spid` (Server process ID) with your executing query window’s `spid`:

     ```sql
     Select * from sys.dm_exec_query_statistics_xml(spid)